15 Best CMS For Ecommerce in 2026: What a CMS Is and How to Choose One

 Open-source platforms provide a different paradigm, offering software with freely downloadable source code.
 Here are some of the most distinctive features of these systems:

-• allows to build and modify a PHP ecommerce website according to business needs
+• Allows building and modifying a PHP ecommerce website according to business needs

 Note that basic versions with a set of features don’t include installation, security, hosting, maintenance, and support.
 Examples of open-source platforms are Magento Open Source, PrestaShop, Shopware, and WooCommerce.